View Current

 (7) Employees can access this leave to undertake activities such as:

-6. Organising alternative care or education arrangements for children
+6. Organising alternative care or education arrangements for children; or

 7. Any other activity that is required by the individual to assist in their circumstances.